Nicky Southall

-Leslie Nicholas Southall (born 28 January 1972), is an English former professional footballer, who was most recently first team coach at National League South side Dover Athletic.
+Leslie Nicholas Southall (born 28 January 1972) is an English former professional footballer and manager.

 During his time in professional football Southall was a midfielder from 1991 to 2014 who competed in the top four tiers of English league football, notably in the Premier League for Bolton Wanderers.
 He has represented Hartlepool United, Grimsby Town, Gillingham, Norwich City and Nottingham Forest in the Football League as well as Dover Athletic and Whitstable Town in non-League football.

 Childhood and early career

 A former pupil of Coulby Newham Secondary School, he has used his second given name since childhood.
 He started his career as a left-winger, but has played in most positions, including goalkeeper.

 Southall was spotted playing Sunday football for Nunthorpe Boys and was offered a trial at Newcastle United.
 After realising he'd have little chance of breaking into the Newcastle team he left and joined Darlington on schoolboy terms.